divyam-p/Mock-UpOfUnixCommands/README.md

 >> Step 3
 * run the program and you are DONE!

+>> note:
->> note: When initially cloning, for "speak" command, you may find that there is an error due to not having a java library installed, therefore, you need to get the java library for converting code into audible sound.
+- When initially cloning, for "speak" command, you may find that there is an error due to not having a java library installed, therefore, you need to get the java library for converting code into audible sound.
+- Also, might have to import the Junit library which can be done by:
+* right clicking the project
+* selecting "Build Path", and then "Configure Build Path..."
+* lastly, go under "Java Build Path" on the left side, then "Libraries" and then "Add Library...", select "Junit" and you are done!

 # Description
 >> This is a replication project for unix commands.
 Some commands that can be used include :